AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Find and replace**

-The **Find and replace** feature is available in Author and Source view modes. when enabled, the Find and Replace text bar appears at the bottom of the topic editing area.
+The **Find and replace** feature is available in Author and Source view modes.
+When enabled, the Find and Replace text bar appears at the bottom of the topic editing area.
 You can use the shortcut keys **CTRL**+**F** to invoke the Find and replace bar.

 ![](images/find-replace-bar.png){width="800" align="left"}